Der Inhalt dieser Seite ist aktuell nur auf Englisch verfügbar.

 Lehrveranstaltungsinhalte:

-The course covers comprehensive and diverse disputation of terms, objectives, struc-tures, core elements, tools and challenges of the master theses.
-In a discussion within the peer group, students defend and reflect on the scientific question of their master thesis as well as the scientific methods used.
-Within this course they will develop a master thesis exposé.
-Topics: - challenges, objectives and research questions - formal structure of a master thesis - presentation and discussion of the current research state with respect to: - HCI theories, models and methods - field of application and context of use - interaction and interface design - interactive technologies and implementation - study design and empirical evaluation - preliminary results and findings - reflections and discussions
+The course covers comprehensive and diverse disputation of terms, objectives, structures, core elements, tools and challenges of the master thesis.
+In a discussion within the peer group, students defend and reflect on the scientific question of their master thesis, its contribution, as well as the scientific methods used.

 Lernergebnis:

-Alumni will be able to reflect and discuss scientific question of their master's thesis as well as the scientific methods used.
+Students will be able to reflect and discuss scientific question of their master¿s thesis as well as the scientific methods used.
+They will be able to provide feedback to their costudents and implement feedback they receive

 Übergeordnetes Modul: